MasonGarza7/selenium-tests/README.md

     - Screenshots are stored in the `javascript_basics/results/screenshots/` folder with labeled, timestamped file names.
 - When a C# test fails, a screenshot is automatically captured via my own automation layer (BaseTest + ScreenshotHelper).
     - Screenshots are stored in the `csharp_basics/results/screenshots/` folder with labeled, timestamped file names.
+- When a Ruby test fails, a screenshot is automatically captured via my own automation layer (spec_helper.rb).
+    - Screenshots are stored in the `ruby_basics/results/screenshots/` folder with labeled, timestamped file names.

 ## Next Steps:
-- Begin the Ruby subproject
+- Begin the Java subproject